Links in this post may be affiliate links. Find out more here.

 You will then register the domain name you chose in the previous step and pay for your hosting.

-#1 on the image above is the option you’ll choose if you have not purchased a domain name from anywhere else.
+#1 on the image below is the option you’ll choose if you have not purchased a domain name from anywhere else.
 If you’ve followed the steps in this tutorial, choose this option.

-#2 above is the way to go it you already own a domain name, or if you purchased a domain name before before coming to this tutorial.
+#2 below is the way to go it you already own a domain name, or if you purchased a domain name before coming to this tutorial.

 Log into your new HostGator account and click on the ‘Hosting’ tab, then ‘Get Started with WordPress Today’ (shown below).